Family Ski Holidays

 Essentials For Families

 To make sure things run smoothly while you’re on holiday, our suppliers can provide the extras you need.
-Some of these need to be booked in advance so they’re ready and waiting for you when you arrive.
+Some of these need to be booked in advance so they are ready and waiting for you when you arrive.

 Travel cots with sheets and a blanket are available – just let us know and we can book these before you arrive.

-Free car seats are included when you book a private transfer but remember to include infants in the total number of seats require, if you’d rather bring your own, just let us know when you’re booking.
+Free car seats are included when you book a private transfer but remember to include infants in the total number of seats require.
+If you would rather bring your own, just let us know when you are booking.

 What To Pack And Wear

-Kitting out your kids for skiing needn’t cost the earth.
-Your skis, poles and helmets can be rented in resort, but you’ll need to get the right outer clothing sorted before you go.
-If it’s your first time, consider borrowing kit from a friend or asking around for any hand-me-downs before investing in your own gear.
+Kitting out your kids for skiing need not cost the earth.
+Your skis, boots and poles and helmets can be rented in resort, but you will need to get the right clothing sorted before you go.
+If it is your first time, consider borrowing kit from a friend or asking around for any hand-me-downs before investing in your own gear.
 Pre-owned clothing from somewhere like Vinted or Ebay are cost effective options.

 What To Wear